Trump picks Barrett as he moves to tilt U.S. Supreme Court rightward

 “Today it is my honor to nominate one of our nation’s most brilliant and gifted legal minds to the Supreme Court,” Trump said.

-Trump noted that she would be the first mother of school-age children ever on the court.
+Trump said Barrett would be the first mother of school-age children ever on the court.
 Along with her lawyer husband, her children, two of whom were adopted from Haiti, were in the audience.

+Later on Saturday evening, the president drew loud cheers from thousands of supporters at a campaign rally in Middletown, Pennsylvania, when he called Barrett “an extraordinary scholar” who would defend their “God-given rights and freedoms.”

+“She should be running for president,” he said, comparing her academic record to that of his Democratic rival Joe Biden.

 Barrett also praised Ginsburg, saying the late justice was “a woman of enormous talent and consequence” and mentioned Ginsburg’s long friendship with Scalia.